NExT-GPT/NExT-GPT/README.md

 - `--include`: `localhost:0` indicating the GPT cuda number `0` of deepspeed.
 - `--stage`: training stage.
 - `--dataset`: the dataset name for training model.
-- `--data_path`: the data path for the training file .
+- `--data_path`: the data path for the training file.
 - `--mm_root_path`: the data path for the image/video/audio file.
 - `--embed_path`: the data path for the text embedding file.
 - `--save_path`: the directory which saves the trained delta weights.
 This directory will be automatically created.